jonathank1906/AOOP-Exam/README.md

 # OO Principles
 ## Abstraction
+### Conceptually:
-Abstraction is the idea of hiding complexity.
+Abstraction is a design principle.
+Abstraction is the idea of hiding complexity by exposing only essential features.

-Abstract classes are one way to achieve it, it can also be implemented using:
+Abstract classes are a tool that supports both abstraction and inheritance — but their most defining characteristic is that they require inheritance to be useful.

+Implemented using:
+- Abstract classes
 - Interfaces
 ## Encapsulation
-Encapsulation protects data
+Encapsulation protects data.
 Implemented using:

 - Properties
 - Access modifiers